-I propose that this phenomenological model, based on particle approach rather than geometrical, of the black hole core gives reasonable quantitative answers to a few but important long term problems in astro-particle physics.
-The model is as concrete as possible and under control of present day technology.
-In particular, I propose
+I propose that this phenomenological model, based on particle approach rather than geometrical, of the black hole core gives reasonable quantitative answers to a few important long term problems in astro-particle physics.
+The model is as concrete as possible and largely under control of present day technology.
+In particular, I propose lifetime, of a thermally end-radiated black hole.
+Remnants have no singularity or information loss problems, see eg. the recent review [11],

-(i) the core is "virtually" there in the form a M{Planck} black hole object, which is of the order of the from nature constants obtained final mass of a classical black hole before it disappears totally with information loss.
-Alternatively, or even more probably, the M{Planck} -object may be a remnant, either stable or with long lifetime.
-Remnants have no singularity or information loss problems, see eg. the recent review [12],
+(i) the black hole core is "virtually" there in the form a $M{\rm Planck}$ black hole object, which is of the order of the from nature constants obtained final mass of a classical black hole before it disappears totally with all its information.
+Alternatively, or at least seen more easily, the $M{\rm Planck}$ -object is a remnant, either stable or with long

-(ii) the core works well together with the inflation model of Sec.
-5 with the core, gravitons and the Higgs creating a universe with substantial amount of dark matter together with the standard model matter,

-(iii) there should not be problems with unitarity of the present model, and

-(iv) the model gives a physically appealing interpretation to the nature of thermal Hawking radiation: bosons emitted from the hole.
+- (ii) the model of the core works well together within the inflation model with the cores, black holes, gravitons and Higgs creating a universe with substantial amount of dark matter together with the standard model matter, - (iii) there are no problems with unitarity of the present model, and - (iv) the model gives a physically appealing interpretation to the nature of thermal Hawking radiation: bosons emitted from the black hole.